cdsittampalam/documentation/docs/Creating Transactions.md

 3. To approve, tap **Approve**.
 4. To reject, tap **Reject**.

-For the approve or reject action, you sign in with your biometric features and 6-digit passcode, and tap confirm in the confirmation screens.
+For the approve or reject action, you sign in with your biometric features and 6-digit PIN, and tap confirm in the confirmation screens.

 ---